|On this page|

 Work items in the partition are sorted based on the order of input nodes wired into this node.
 If two work items are from the same input, they are then sorted by index.

 Work items in the partition are sorted based on the attribute specified in the Sort Attribute field parameter.

 Determines whether the work items in this node’s partitions are sorted in ascending or descending order.

-This example demonstrates how to use the partition by combination node in PDG/TOPs.
+This example demonstrates how to use the partition by combination TOP node.